fay59/fcd/manual.md

 of functions.
 If a program uses externel libraries and you have the headers for it, using headers will systematically increase the quality of fcd's output.

+Headers are loaded using the Clang parser.

 Headers can be specified with the following options:

 * `-I`: adds a directory to the header search path.
 Directories specified with the `-I` option are searched *before* system headers.
 * `--header`: specifies the name of a header to include.
-For instance, `--header file.h` is the same as `#include "file.h"`
+For instance, `--header file.h` is the same as `#include "file.h"`.
+(As a reminder, quoted includes will search user paths first and system paths second.)

 Under the Clang API, front-ends are responsible for setting up the include path.
-To provide "reasonable defaults", fcd has a build script that extract Clang's header search path and bakes it in the executable.
-Therefore, if you don't specify any `-I` parameter, fcd will look for headers in your Clang installation's default search path.
+To provide "reasonable defaults", fcd has a build script that extract Clang's header search path and bakes it into the executable.
+Therefore, if you don't specify any `-I` parameter, fcd will still look for headers in your Clang installation's default search path.

+If you know about a function in the executable, you can include its signature in the header file as well.
+Fcd will assume that the function in the executable has the same signature as the one you use in the header file.
+The prototype must be followed with the `FCD_ADDRESS(address)` pseudo-attribute, where `address` is a **numeric literal** that represents the function's virtual address in the executable.
+For instance, assuming a program where `main` lives at 0x040045e, you could pass a header that contains the following to fcd:

+    int main(int argc, const char** argv) FCD_ADDRESS(0x040045e);

+Functions annotated with `FCD_ADDRESS` are assumed to be entry points and will be decompiled by fcd (unless you are running in partial mode).

 ## Entry points and level of decompilation